 This is nothing new or newsworthy.

-As I write this, in January 2020, the rains have arrived long ago and the water levels are so high that Devil's Pool has been closed.
-The Zambian side has plenty of water again:
+As I first wrote this, in January 2020, the rains were good and the water levels were so high that Devil's Pool had to be closed.
+2020 turned out to be one of the highest water level seasons on record, just a few months after Alex Crawford's ludicrous fake news report.
+Throughout the 2020 and 2021 seasons, the Zambian side has had plenty of water again:

-Don't let fake news articles about Victoria Falls stop you from visiting this amazing natural wonder, which is a highly recommended destination to add on to your Southern Africa safari itinerary.
+Don't let fake news articles about Victoria Falls stop you from visiting this amazing natural wonder, which is a highly recommended and worthwhile destination to add on to your Southern Africa safari itinerary.
 The falls have not dried up.
+And as of June 2021, almost the entire town of Victoria Falls has been vaccinated, in order to ensure the safety of tourists as we emerge from the pandemic.

 For more images of Vic Falls during different seasons, check out our African travel calendars to read more about the best time to visit Victoria Falls.